-Great Belize Blue Hole
+Great Blue Hole

-The Great Blue Hole is a world-class destination for recreational scuba divers attracted by the opportunity to dive in crystal-clear waters and see myriad species of marine life including tropical fish and spectacular coral formations.
+The Great Blue Hole is a world-class destination for recreational scuba divers attracted by the opportunity to dive in crystal-clear waters and see multiple species of marine life including tropical fish and spectacular coral formations.

 Orange Walk District

 Contains much of the county’s deep forest and a visit to one of the fabulous jungle lodges is a great way to discover the unique flora and fauna in the area.
-Over 40% of Belize is protected, creating a safe haven for the land and marine creatures that inhabit the country.
+Over 40% of Belize is protected, creating a haven for the land and marine creatures that inhabit the country.

 For those seeking sun, sand and crystalline waters look no further than Ambergris Caye, the largest of the Belize Cayes.
 Ambergris runs parallel to the barrier reef and is an excellent jumping off point for snorkelling and diving trips.
 Don’t miss the chance to snorkel with harmless nurse sharks and southern sting-rays at Shark Ray Alley!